Jaxx497/numov/README.md

 - `-P <path>` initializes and updates the database
 - `-C, --csv` outputs contents of database into csv file in cwd
 - `-R, --rename` bulk renames parent folders in a standard, readable fashion
+    - Will rename files within directory provided with `-P <path>`
-- `-D, --dataframe` outputs condensed dataframes of requested info
+- `-d, --dataframe` outputs condensed dataframes of requested info
      - possible values: [`subs`, `audio`, `channels`, `year`, `all`]
 - `--reset` will remove existing numov database